gitjego/lsn-cdn/README.md

 ## Compatibility

-The script should be compatible with any Unix-like operating system that uses the Bash shell, e.g. Ubuntu, Debian, Fedora, CentOS, RHEL, Arch Linux, Manjaro, openSUSE, Alpine Linux, PopOS,  macOS and Windows Subsystem for Linux (WSL), etc.
+The script should be compatible with any Unix-like operating system that uses the Bash shell, e.g. Ubuntu, Debian, Fedora, CentOS, RHEL, Arch btw, Manjaro, openSUSE, Alpine Linux, PopOS,  macOS and Windows Subsystem for Linux (WSL), etc.